How To Forgive Your Ex When You Can’t Forget Them - Max Jancar

 Forgiveness, at its core, is choosing to not let past events define how you feel about someone or something in the present.

 In your case, this means choosing to not let your ex’s actions define how you feel about them, yourself, or your life.
 It means taking responsibility for your happiness and well-being.
-Because while the breakup may not be your fault, it’s your responsibility to clean up the wreckage it has caused and marshal yourself to feel like yourself again.
+Because while the breakup may not be your fault, it’s your responsibility to clean up the wreckage it has caused and marshal yourself to feeling like yourself again.

 As you probably noticed until now, forgiveness is a purely psychological process.
 And it’s pretty simple to do too!
-Here are some guidelines that will help you forgive your ex:
+Here are some guidelines that will help you forgive your ex.

 1. Decide to forgive.
 All it takes is a simple decision to start, but it doesn’t end there.
 Because forgiveness is a process, an attitude, a habit.
 Think of it as a firm commitment to your initial decision to forgive your ex that you keep re-deciding, day in and day out.
 Never letting yourself slip.